5 alternatives to baby cereal (plus one tip)

 Other ways to cook it are muffins, pancakes, biscuits or as a cake.
-One way I don’t agree with is overnight oats (but more on that later).
+One way I don’t agree with is overnight oats (more on that in this post).

 Oats have per 100 g 26% of the daily requirement of iron (based on an adult’s 2000 calories diet)

 Millet could well be an alternative to rice for example.
 It is quite similar in texture once cooked, I find.

 It is also gluten-free, if you’re worried about gluten or if your baby is allergic to it.

 Just make sure before you cook it though, it’s best to leave overnight to soak in water and rinse thoroughly the next day.
 This is to make it more digestible and faster to cook.

 Millet has per 100 g 16% of the daily requirement of iron (based on an adult’s 2000 calories diet).

 If you want a basic recipe using millet, you can find my millet pudding here.